hrosman94/GetSharpsAndFlats/README.md

   *Bflatflat*,Eflat,Aflat,Dflat,Gflat,Cflat,Fflat

-QUICK NOTE: Fflat is only a theoretical key to illustrate the point of recycling through the order of flats, and isn't in fact a commonly used key, since Fflat is equivalent to E.
+QUICK NOTE: keys with double sharps/flats (or more) are merely theoretical keys to illustrate the point of re-cycling through the order of flats, and aren't in fact commonly used keys.